Tim Russ: Early life, family and education

 Russ was born in Washington, D.C., on June 22, 1956, to a government employee mother and a U.S. Air Force officer father.
 He spent part of his childhood in Turkey.
 He attended his senior year of high school at Rome Free Academy, from which he graduated in 1974.
 He graduated from St. Edward's University with a degree in theater arts.
 He additionally attended graduate school at Illinois State University where he was inducted into its Hall of Fame.
+With a girlfriend, Jedda Roskilly, he has a daughter.

 Career

 Acting

-In 1985, Russ appeared in The Twilight Zone episodes "Kentucky Rye" as Officer #2 and "Voices in the Earth" as Archer.
+In 1985, Russ appeared in The Twilight Zone episodes "Kentucky Rye" as Officer No. 2 and "Voices in the Earth" as Archer.
 He made a brief appearance in the comedy film Spaceballs as a trooper who "combs" the desert with a giant comb.
 Russ had a prominent role in the Charles Bronson film Death Wish 4.

 Russ has been involved in the Star Trek franchise as a voice and film actor, writer, director, and producer.
 He played several minor roles before landing the role as the main character Tuvok in Star Trek: Voyager.
 Russ screentested, in 1987, for the role of Geordi La Forge on Star Trek: The Next Generation before being cast as Tuvok.
 Russ went into Voyager as a dedicated Trekkie with an extensive knowledge of Vulcan lore, and has played the following roles in the Star Trek universe: